 This type of attitude testing reveals potential synergy and conflict between a candidate and let’s say company values.
 For example a candidate who sees the world through Economics and Power attitudes may struggle within an organization driven by a Social or Doctrine-driven purpose.

-One of the great benefits of using attitude testing is that managers can learn which candidates might exhibit counter-productive behavior and/or what “hot buttons” might engage them before they are hired.
+One of the great benefits of using attitude testing for employment decisions is that managers can learn which candidates might exhibit counter-productive behavior and/or what “hot buttons” might engage them before they are hired.

 Contact Us For More Information About This Product/Service!